 Visit the Plimoth Grist Mill

 What’s extra cool about the Plimoth Grist Mill is that it still works!
-You can watch the corn being milled right before your eyes and then head down to the mill museum shop to buy a bag of this organic, freshly ground cornmeal, in addition to all the other treats being offered.
+You can watch the corn being milled right before your eyes.
 Plus, a selfie with the 14-foot working waterwheel in the front is an excellent souvenir of your visit to Plymouth!

 Go to the Jabez Howland House

-The Jabez Howland House is the only house remaining in Plymouth that actually had Pilgrims living in it at one time, and it is now a museum on the National Register of Historic Places.
-The original part of the house is timber-framed, consisting of the porch, hall, and “hall chamber,” and this two-story house is beautifully maintained to show what life looked like in the 17th century.
+The Jabez Howland House is the only house remaining in Plymouth that actually had Pilgrims living in it at one time, and it is now a museum on the National Register of Historic Places, and this two-story house is beautifully maintained to show what life looked like in the 17th century.

 Filled with period artifacts, you can walk through Jabez Howland and feel the history basically buzzing in its exposed timber beams.
 Tour guides share a detailed history of both the house and its Pilgrim ancestors.
 This beautiful home was built in 1667 and is absolutely worth a visit during your trip to Plymouth!